Obama campaign shifts, targets barbs at Gingrich too

 But with Gingrich's surge in polls, the Obama campaign has recalibrated, directing attacks at both men.

 "Newt is back," said David Axelrod, Obama's chief campaign strategist, during a briefing with reporters in Washington.
-"The question is can he sustain this over time."
+"The question is can he sustain this."

 Gingrich, a former Speaker of the House of Representatives, ended his 20-year congressional career after Republican losses in the 1998 elections.

-Axelrod called Gingrich the original "Tea Partier" who had led three government shut-downs, worked to roll back environmental protections and cut the Medicare health insurance program for the elderly and disabled.
+Axelrod called Gingrich the original "Tea Partier" who had led three government shut-downs and worked to roll back environmental protections and cut the Medicare health insurance program for the elderly and disabled.

-His rise has prompted the Obama team to forecast a Republican primary battle that will last well into next year, perhaps as long as June -- which would, the campaign believes, reveal weaknesses in both candidates that will help Obama.
+His rise has prompted Axelrod and his team to forecast a Republican primary battle that will last well into next year, perhaps as long as June -- which would, it believes, reveal more weaknesses in both candidates that will help Obama.

-Gingrich would get more scrutiny if his lead persists, said Axelrod, who poked the former lawmaker for having high expenditures at the jewelry store Tiffany's and for portraying a "gauzy" relationship with Bill Clinton even though he presided over the former Democratic president's impeachment.

-"Just remember the higher a monkey climbs on the pole, the more you can see his butt," Axelrod said folksily about Gingrich, quoting some "homespun wisdom" he said he heard from a Chicago politician years ago.
+"Just remember the higher ... he climbs on the pole, the more you can see his butt," Axelrod said folksily about Gingrich, quoting some "homespun wisdom" he said he heard from a Chicago politician years ago.

 "The Speaker's very high on the pole right now, and we'll see how people like the view."